toasterlovin/euler-54/README.md

 ### Terminology

-As you browse the source code, some of the terms may be confusing (perhaps _because_ they are the correct terms).
-So, here are some definitions:
+Where possible, I tried to use the correct terms for a concept.
+I personally found some of these terms a little confusing, though, so here is a list of some of the terms you will encounter as you browse through the source code, along with a description of what they mean:

 - Suit is the suit of a card (spade, heart, diamond, club).
 - Rank is the numeric ranking of a card (numbered cards are their number, Jack